Looking after the details of Switzerland in miniature since 1959

 Then came the boom years of the golden 70s.
 At weekends and on public holidays, Italians would flood into Ticino.
 The reason for the invasion of the spend-happy southern neighbours is enlightening: 1000 Lire would get Italians seven Swiss Francs.
 65% of all Swissminiatur visitors would cross the border at Chiasso and stock up on Swiss chocolate, cigarettes, storm the restaurants and department stores and accept the hour-long queues at the Swissminiatur tills.

 At this time, Pierre Vuigner was investing considerable amounts in the park each year – new models, new attractions.
 As an experienced PR professional, he also knew to include stars and starlets, celebrities and popular faces in his advertisements.
 Caterina Valente, Lys Assia, Vico Torriani, Peter Kraus, Marisa Salina, Nicola de Bari, Anita Traversi, Febo Conti, Hermann Geiger, Marina Doria all posed for Swissminiatur, TV advertisements were recorded, folk festivals held.
+Television services and popular celebrations are made.
+In Melide I had found my American remembers Pierre Vuigner.

 But the era of the golden fat 70s was followed by crisis years.
 The Italian Lira suffered a crash where the Italians then only got 70 centimes for 1000 Lire.
 Switzerland, which used to be a shopping paradise became too expensive for them.
 Shopping tourism now developed in the opposite direction.
 Now each weekend thousands of bargain hunters from Ticino crossed the border into the lower priced Italy.

-Swissminiatur then focused on countries around the world.
 Pierre Vuigner handed over the reins to his two sons Dominique and Jean-Luc in the Spring of 1986, but still remains on hand at all times to offer advice and support.
 Now aged 83, he puts the success story of Swissminiatur down to the following: “mon Dieu, j’ai plus de chance que d’intelligence.
 (My God, I have more guts than brains).

 It was with humility, patience, daringness and pioneering spirit that Pierre Vuigner created something in Melide that has become somewhat of a Swiss institution over the last 60 years: Visiting and experiencing Switzerland in an hour…